 Conclusion

-Learning how to say flea in Tagalog helps you describe insects, pests, and common household concerns in everyday conversations.
-Understanding flea behavior and prevention is especially important in the Philippines, where fleas thrive year‑round.
+Learning how to say flea in Tagalog — pulgas — helps expand your vocabulary about insects, parasites, and common household concerns.
+Understanding flea behavior, reproduction, and prevention is especially important in the Philippines, where warm and humid conditions allow fleas to thrive throughout the year.